-Market volatility and sharp declines rattle even the most experienced holders of stock compensation (and their advisors).
+Market volatility and sharp declines rattle even the most experienced holders of stock compensation (and their financial professionals).
 Since the market lows ten years ago, investors experienced historic returns, until recently.
 Many employees, especially those who are new to the stock grant experience and whose company stock prices over the last decade have done nothing but go up, may find that they are less than fully prepared to cope with the emotional toll caused by the impact of sudden stock market volatility on their equity compensation.

 Economic cycles cause the markets to rise and fall over time.
 So-called "black swan" events, such as the impacts of the 2020 Coronavirus outbreak, can cause sudden corrections.
 Sooner or later, market volatility may force you to make decisions that affect your financial future and long-term wealth.
 You may soon face decisions that affect your financial future and long-term wealth in the midst of this market turmoil.
 Stockbrokers and financial advisors promote and justify many tempting option exercise and risk mitigation strategies.
 PROCEED WITH CAUTION.
 Below are 10 topics I find myself discussing over and over again.